firozkhan18/Java-Evaluations/java-basic-fundamental-lambda-expressions.md

 # Java 8 Lambda Expressions

 The features introduced in Java 8 have changed the way you write the code using Java.
 Using Java 8 features like lambda expressions, Stream API etc, you can write more concise and flexible code.

-In this article, we will try to learn Java 8 Lambda Expressions using some simple examples.
+In this example, we will try to learn Java 8 Lambda Expressions using some simple examples.

 ## Java 8 Lambda Expressions